Decision-Support-and-OR-Group/Neural-Driven-Constructive-Heuristic-for-FJSP-with-operation-types/README.md

 cmake --build .
 cd ..
 ```
-See the basic command line with:
+See the command line parameters with:
 ```bash
 ./nd-ch-fjsp --help
 ```